-Stories from the past, present and future came together at the launch of the £1 million Agnes Hunt Village fundraising appeal at Derwen College, near Oswestry, on 7th November 2019.
+Stories from the past, present and future came together at the launch of the £1 million Agnes Hunt Village fundraising appeal at Derwen College.

-The college aims to provide fully accessible bungalows to help develop their independent living skills preparing them for life after college.
+The College aims to provide fully accessible bungalows to help students further develop their independent living skills.
 The plan is to modernise and adapt the properties in The Agnes Hunt Village – a complex of 28 bungalows which were created in the 1950s following a massive fundraising appeal which generated £80,000 (the equivalent of £2million in today’s money).

-The plans unveiled at the launch showed guests how the bungalows could look – fully accessible homes with en-suite bathrooms, open plan living areas and eco-technology to create houses that are as energy efficient as possible is the concept.
+The plans unveiled at the launch showed guests how the bungalows could look.
+The concept is that the fully accessible homes will have en-suite bathrooms, open plan living areas and eco-technology to create houses that are as energy efficient as possible.

-The college was also delighted to welcome back families who had had lived in the bungalows when they first opened their doors in 1955.
+The College was delighted to welcome back families who had lived in the bungalows when they first opened in 1955.
 Brothers Bob, David and Andrew Hardy; June Braddick (nee Parry), and David Randle all shared childhood memories of growing up in the trailblazing village which was Dame Agnes Hunt’s legacy.

 Modern bungalow living

-Three Derwen College students who currently live in the Agnes Hunt Village spoke about what living in the bungalows meant to them.
-Students Faye Humphries, Sam Innes and Libby Grigg explained how living in the bungalows had helped them to develop their independent living skills.
+Three Derwen College students spoke about what living in the Agnes Hunt Village meant to them.
+Faye Humphries, Sam Innes and Libby Grigg explained how living in the bungalows helped them develop their independent living skills.